euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Feedforward Neural Networks.md

-## Vanishing Gradient Problem
+### Vanishing Gradient Problem

 When the gradient applied to adjust the weight matrices connecting the layers within a network is too small, the contributions to the network are not as relevant, eventually stalling the process of learning.

+### Exploding Gradient Problem

+When the gradient grows uncontrollably.
+Usually a concept named Gradient Clipping is used to resolve this issue.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1Njg4MDYwMSwtMTE5OTYwMDg5Ml19
+eyJoaXN0b3J5IjpbLTEyNDkyODk0NTcsLTExOTk2MDA4OTJdfQ
+==
 -->